DaringCuteSeal/whow/README.md

 curl -o ~/.local/bin/whow https://raw.githubusercontent.com/DaringCuteSeal/whow/main/whow
 ```

-If you're on Arch Linux, you can clone this repository, `cd` to it, and type `makepkg -si`.
+If you're on Arch Linux, you can clone this repository, `cd` to `makepkg`, and type `makepkg -si`.
 Or `curl` the PKGBUILD.
 Do it however you want :/

 # Overview